Nupur-23/Grubhub-Recommendation-Model/README.md

 # 🙏 Acknowledgments
 I would like to express my sincere gratitude to the following individuals:

-## Mentor:
-Rishabh Sengar for his invaluable guidance, continuous support, and insightful feedback throughout the project.
+* **Mentor**: Rishabh Sengar for his invaluable guidance, continuous support, and insightful feedback throughout the project.

-##
-Team Members: Ishita Goyal, Nupur Kawtra, Sanskrutee Dudhe for their collaboration, contributions, and teamwork, which enriched the project significantly.
+* **Team Members**: Ishita Goyal, Nupur Kawtra, Sanskrutee Dudhe for their collaboration, contributions, and teamwork, which enriched the project significantly.

 Your encouragement and expertise were instrumental in making this project a success.
 Thank you for your time, knowledge, and dedication.